microsoft/pxt-adafruit/docs/projects/the-watch.md

 ![](/static/mb/lessons/the-watch-11.png)

-Place the micro:bit pins on the tape at more or less **7** cm from the left border.
-Then lower the micro:bit on the tape and press **gently**.
+Place the @boardname@ pins on the tape at more or less **7** cm from the left border.
+Then lower the @boardname@ on the tape and press **gently**.

 ### Step 9

 ![](/static/mb/lessons/the-watch-12.png)

-Connect the battery holder and place it on the right of the micro:bit.
+Connect the battery holder and place it on the right of the @boardname@.
 Tuck the cables away on the tape to protect them.

 ### Step 10

 ![](/static/mb/lessons/the-watch-13.png)

-Stick the T-shirt rectangle from the top of the micro:bit, over the battery cables.
+Stick the T-shirt rectangle from the top of the @boardname@, over the battery cables.

 ### Step 11

 ![](/static/mb/lessons/the-watch-14.png)

-Use your fingers to push the T-shirt cloth under the micro:bit to give access to the micro-USB plug.
+Use your fingers to push the T-shirt cloth under the @boardname@ to give access to the micro-USB plug.

 ### Step 12